 In Geller’s experience, past c-store food truck programs have “not been really organized or consistent”.

-By using this StrasGlobal’s Resources for Retailers “How to” guide, convenience store retailers can improve their chances to have a successful food truck operation.
+By using StrasGlobal’s Resources for Retailers “How-to” guide, convenience store retailers are able to improve their chances to have a successful food truck operation.
 Some of the important areas to consider include:

 - Menus.
 Your food truck menu needs to be different from what is offered in the store to avoid losing inside store sales—plus you are giving the customer more choice.
 (If you own the truck, or can convince the truck owner to do so, there might be a specific successful item you want to promote outside the store as well as inside).

 - Communication.
 To make sure that customers know what you are doing, get the word out.
-Create Facebook and Instagram posts on your accounts and on the food truck’s account,; go door to door where you can hand out flyers to local businesses and neighbors; (this is also known as “guerilla” marketing); and put up signs at the store and at the fuel pumps, especially if the truck is only going to be on the property on certain days or for only a few hours each day;
+Create Facebook and Instagram posts on your accounts and on the food truck’s account: Following safety protocols, go door to door where you can hand out flyers to local businesses and neighbors; (this is also known as “guerilla” marketing); and post signs at the store and at the fuel pumps, especially if the truck is only going to be on the property on certain days or for only a few hours each day.
+The emphasis on social media communication would be the safest way to carry out your communication efforts.

 - Consistency.
 The food truck needs to operate on a regular schedule, such as from 10 am to 3 pm on Saturdays;